herrkraatz/react-native-styling/README.md

 # React Native Styling

 This tutorial shall mostly take away the fear of styling a React Native App.
-React Native will just translate your JavaScript camelCase style properties into platform specific styles (iOS and Android).
+React Native will translate the JavaScript camelCase style properties of your components into platform specific native styles/layouts (iOS and Android).

 Thoughts: